MicrosoftDocs/msftdynamicsgpdocs/dynamics-gp/financials/receivables-management.md

 3. Mark Post to General Ledger, if General Ledger is part of your system.
 Repeat this for the origins of Receivables Apply Doc. and Receivables Cash Receipts.

+> [!NOTE]
-*Make a backup of your setup options and default entries, class and customer cards, and beginning balances.
-If there is a power fluctuation or some other problem, you can restore your beginning data.*
+> Make a backup of your setup options and default entries, class and customer cards, and beginning balances.
+If there is a power fluctuation or some other problem, you can restore your beginning data.

 ## Chapter 8: Customer history